 - Los Angeles: Divine Dips, Sugar Jones, and Who’s Hungry are popular black-owned restaurants in LA to support.
 Click the link to find more close to you.

 - Boston: Bred Gourment, Lucy Ethiopian Cafe, and M&M BBQ are popular Black-owned restaurants in Boston that you can support.
-Click the link to find more restaurant in Boston and the surrounding areas.
+Click the link to find more restaurants in Boston and the surrounding areas.

 - Chicago: Taylors Tacos, Batter and Berries, and Luella’s Southern Kitchen are just a few of the Black-owned restaurants that Chicagoans love.